Western Zone Obesity Network · Patient Guide

 Internal hernia+

-Gallstones & kidney stones++
+Gallstones and kidney stones++

 Dumping syndrome+

-Vitamin deficiency / malnutrition++ +
+Vitamin deficiency and malnutrition++ +

 Chronic abdominal pain++ +